Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 “The Lord is my Shepherd I shall not want.”

-This is A Testimony of Sufficiency.
-The sheep do not worry because they know the shepherd will provide them with everything they need.
+This is a Testimony of Sufficiency.
+The sheep do not worry because they know the shepherd will provide everything they need.
 A good shepherd is personally concerned with the welfare of his sheep.

 Verse 2: Testimony of Satisfaction